splunk/public-o11y-docs/apm/set-up-apm/sensitive-data-controls.rst

 If you know that a specific span tag for a service might contain sensitive information, you can hide that span tag and its values everywhere in the Splunk APM UI.

 For instance, imagine that Moira has manually instrumented a checkout service in Splunk APM and forgot to block the tags that use the span tags ``user.email`` and ``credit.card.number`` in their instrumentation of the service.
-The following example API call would block just those two span tags from all operations (“*”) in ``checkoutService``.
+The following example API call would block just those 2 span tags from all the ``readCartDetails`` operation in ``checkoutService``.

 .. include:: /_includes/realm-note.rst